 Research shows that beef jerky has been around since the times of ancient Egypt.
 Back then, humans dried meat that was too big to eat all at once so that they could carry it with them.

 Examples include whales, buffalo, or bears.
 In some cases, ground dried meat was mixed with suet or dried fruit to create something called pemmican.

 In many African countries, they made dried game meat that was referred to as biltong.
 The word that we use today (jerky) comes from the Spanish word ‘charque’.

 The process of drying meat is one of the world’s most common and oldest forms of preserving food.
 It even goes back further than canning, which was only invented about 200 years ago and didn’t become popular until electricity was widespread.

-The idea behind drying meat is that harmful enzymes cannot come into contact with or react with food when the moisture has been removed.
-In other words, drying the meat prevents enzymatic reactions that would otherwise cause the meat to go bad.
+Drying meat involves removing the moisture from it, which prevents harmful enzymes from coming into contact with your food, causing it to go bad.
 It’s a much better way to preserve food than adding a bunch of chemicals to it!

 There are several ways to make beef jerky.
-The two types of natural drying are sun drying and shade drying, which is otherwise known as adiabatic drying.
+The two types of natural drying are sun drying and shade drying (otherwise known as adiabatic drying).
 These two forms of drying occur in the open air.